AmoyCherry/fuzz-with-LLM/notes/reading.md

 #### defects

-the two methods in line 7 and 8 could be improved.
+This paper improved the two methods in line 7 and 8.

 1. traditional methods dont consider the number of gen-ed inputs (energy) , so ofen cause too much `energe` is assigned for some crash paths which don't required such more, and insufficient for other crash paths which need more.
 2. traditional methods dont consider the order that choose seeds to mutate and fuzz from the queue.